jina-ai/jina/docs/chapters/install/via-docker.md

 ### Github Package

-> 🚨 Github Docker Registry does not support multi-architecture Docker image
+> 🚨 Github Docker Registry does not support multi-architecture Docker image, so if you want to run Jina Docker image on non-amd64 architecture, please [use the DockerHub image instead](#running-jina-image).

 ```bash
 docker login -u USERNAME -p TOKEN docker.pkg.github.com